shouvik94/Real-Chat-Realtime_Chat_Application/README.md

 # Real-Chat

-> A Realtime Messaging Application
+-> A Realtime Messaging Application

 A simple realtime chat application made using **React JS**, **Node JS**, **Express JS** and **MongoDB**

- To install all the dependecies `npm` is used.
+ To install all the dependencies `npm` is used.

 Back end is implemented using **Node JS**, **Express JS** and **MongoDB**. **Atlas**, the _Cloud_ version of **MongoDB** is used.
 Real time communication is done using **Socket.io**.